Our Safe Pest Control Methods

 Brown Banded Mosquito

 A pest that seems to be attracted to parties and barbecues and always there when you’re just about to fall asleep.
-Mosquitoes are well known for there annoying buzz and frustrating bites.
+Mosquitoes are well known for their annoying buzz and frustrating bites.
 We’ve taken the time to write up an article on the Brown House Mosquito to help you understanding them better as well as give you the contact info to give us a buzz!
+For more information click here.

 The fact that they can fly just makes them more of a pest.
 The females, that feed on blood, are almost like a flying tick as they indulge in parasitic feeding habits.
-If you’d like to learn about these little vampires here’s an article on Biting Midges that contains the necessary scientific and anatomical facts, you can also ring us up on 0417 251 911 to discuss treatments or appointments if you’re currently beleaguered by them and w’d love to take care of it.
+If you’d like to learn about these little vampires here’s an article on Biting Midges that contains the necessary scientific and anatomical facts, you can also ring us up on 0417 251 911 to discuss treatments or appointments if you’re currently beleaguered by them and we would love to take care of it.
+For more information click here.

 Black House Ant

-Booklice have been around for millenia and they’ve just managed to get more annoying as pests.
-Their name actually stems from the greek word psokos, so we know as far back as the Greco-Roman era they were busy frustrating humans.
+Booklice have been around for millennia and they’ve just managed to get more annoying as pests.
+Their name actually stems from the Greek word psokos, so we know as far back as the Greco-Roman era they were busy frustrating humans.
 If you’re encountering these bugs in your home or on your property or if you just want to learn more we’ve written up a helpful article on Booklice / Psocoptera and would be happy to assist you with completely exterminating them.
+For more information click here.

 Just as annoying as the other varieties of mosquito the Domestic Container-Mosquito is happy making your home its home!
 But it’s not the end of the world as they’re quite easy to manage, especially if you’ve got a professional on your side.
-We’ve written up this article on Domestic Container-Mosquitoes for you to have a look at if you wanted to know more or alternative
+We’ve written up this article on Domestic Container-Mosquitoes for you to have a look at if you wanted to know more or alternative.
+For more information click here.

 The drugstore beetle (also known as a bread/biscuit beetle) is one of the most common non-weevil insects that infest products and are found globally.
 They might seem harmless but in full force they can be quiet the pest so don’t wait until it gets out of hand to then contact a professional.
-You can ring us upor contact us online.
-We also have an really helpful article on the Drugstore Beetle that you might wanna read.
+You can ring us, or contact us online.
+We also have a really helpful article on the drugstore beetle that you might want to read.
+For more information click here.

-Fleas are small, it prefers warm, humid conditions and hence are often a pest during summer.
-High humidity favours the development of larvae, which may be populous both indoors and outdoors, where sandy soils (particularly if under cover from rain) are favored.
-When climatic conditions are favorable, the development of larvae outdoors cab be very widespread.
+Fleas are small, they prefers warm, humid conditions and hence are often a pest during summer.
+High humidity favours the development of larvae, which may be populous both indoors and outdoors, where sandy soils (particularly if under cover from rain) are favoured.
+When climatic conditions are favourable, the development of larvae outdoors can be very widespread.
 They’re a very unique species of pest and if you were keen to learn a bit more have a read of our article on the Cat Flea.

-We have a reliable treatment against fleas, call us today to book our service
+We have a reliable treatment against fleas, call us today to book our services.

 Call Bruce Gow from A1 Pest Control on Mobile 0417 251 911 or email at: email@example.com

 The furniture beetle is a fairly common insect, also known as the House Borer, and feeds upon wood.
 They also lay their eggs in the cracks.
 One or two might not be much of an issue to some people, but as soon as new larva start hatching and boring away into the wood you’re in a spot of bother.
-We’re happy to help so ring us up as mentioned above or use our online messaging system, contact us, and we’ll get back to you.
+We’re happy to help so ring us up or send us an email and we’ll get back to you.
 You can also read more about the Furniture Beetle.
+For more information click here.

-Everyone hates a roach.
+Everyone hates a cockroach.
 Whether they’re in the kitchen or out in the shed they’re still a disgusting pest and they reproduce like crazy.
 We hate them too, but we love getting rid of them.
-You can read more about them in this article: German Cockroach, or go straight ahead and ring us up if you’d like to see us in action.
+Ring us up if you’d like to see us in action.
+For more information click here.

 Hide beetles are fairly inconspicuous and you might not even pick up on them around the home.
 If you come across them be aware that they prefer protein rich products to feed on.
-If you want to know more about them read this short article that will give you a more comprehensive understanding of their habits; The Hide Beetle.
-We’re always happy to treat your pest problems so don’t hesitate to give us a call or shoot us a message in our “contact us” webpage.
+We’re always happy to treat your pest problems so don’t hesitate to give us a call or send us an email.
+For more information click here.

 The Huntsman Spider

 Huntsman are fairly well known due to their ominous appearance.
 They’re down right creepy!
 But for a spider so large and scary looking they’re actually quite harmless, and in most cases seeing one or two isn’t the end of the world, yet when young children are involved or you see an abundance of Huntsman you should take preventative measures.
 Contacting a pest control specialist would be first priority as they can advise you on the situation.
-Feel free to ring us up for a quote or appointment any time!
-We also have a great article on Huntsman Spiders that could be of use to you.
+Feel free to ring us up for a quote or appointment.
+For more information click here.

 Landhoppers have never been classified as a pest and as such you probably don’t need to worry about them.
 They’re more common abroad in the developing world.
 If however, you do find that you are swamped by them then ring up a pest controller.
-Also consult our article on Landhoppers for more information and a specifications on their species.
+For more information click here.

 Cruel and merciless are traits of the wasp.
-They have a habit of striking multiple times, becoming more aggresive whenever someone is close to their nest.
-You can read a great article on the Papernest Wasp if you’d like to know more or you can ring us up to discuss a quote or book an appointment!
+They have a habit of striking multiple times, becoming more aggressive whenever someone is close to their nest.
+If you’d like to know more you can ring us up to discuss a quote or book an appointment!
+For more information click here.
 Call Bruce on 0417 251 911

 Powderpost beetles are another species of burrowing/woodboring beetles.
-They’re not as common as other pests but once they take a foothold they are hard to counteract and can lead to the deterioration of your favorite timber furniture or flooring.
-We’ve written up an article on the Powerderpost Beetle for you to have a read of.
+They’re not as common as other pests but once they take a foothold they are hard to counteract and can lead to the deterioration of your favourite timber furniture or flooring.
+For more information click here.

 Redbacks are infamously poisonous and very hard to manage.
-We would strongly advise against any personaly attempts to control Redback infestations.
+We would strongly advise against any personal attempts to control Redback infestations.
 If you’ve found that surface sprays aren’t doing anything to help then ring us up today and we can organize an appointment on short notice, 0417 251 911.
-Or if you’d just like to learn more about the Redback species then read our Redback article.
+For more information click here.

 Rats and Mice (Rodents)